Laura Kenny: 2013–2016

-At the 2016 Olympics in Rio de Janeiro, Kenny competed for medals in both the team pursuit and omnium.
+At the 2016 Olympics in Rio de Janeiro, Kenny competed for medals in both the team pursuit and the omnium.
 In the team pursuit, Great Britain, featuring Kenny, Barker, Rowsell and Katie Archibald took gold, defeating the American world champions in the final with a world record time of 4:10.236.
 This made Kenny the first British woman to win three golds, though this achievement was matched by Charlotte Dujardin the next day.
 In the Omnium, Kenny finished in the top two in five of the six events, to secure her second gold medal of the games and again become Britain's leading female Olympian in terms of gold medals won.
-Following the end of the track cycling competition at the games, she and her fiancé Jason Kenny were described in the British press as the 'golden couple', having won five gold medals between them in at the 2016 games.
+Following the end of the track cycling competition at the games, she and her fiancé Jason Kenny were described in the British press as the 'golden couple', having won five gold medals between them at the 2016 games.
 At the end of the year, she was a nominee for the 2016 BBC Sports Personality of the Year Award, and she was also awarded Sunday Times Sportswoman of the Year.